Hobbies Coin Collecting U.S. Coin Values Guide

 History of the Washington Quarter

 The Washington quarter was the United States' first circulating commemorative coin.
-It began in 1931 when the Treasury Department decided that it should honor the bicentennial of George Washington's birth with a half dollar.
-Terms of the contest for the new design specified that the portrait of George Washington on the obverse should be based on the statue of George Washington by Jean Antoine Houdon.
+Its history begins in 1931 when the Treasury Department elected to honor the bicentennial of George Washington's birth with a half dollar.
+The terms for a contest to design the new coin specified that the statue of George Washington by Jean Antoine Houdon should guide the artist when creating the portrait of George Washington for the obverse.
 In March 1931, Congress intervened and decided that the quarter dollar should feature Washington instead of the half dollar.

-Designer engraver John Flanagan designed the obverse and the reverse for the new quarter dollar.
+Designer engraver John Flanagan designed the obverse and reverse for the new quarter dollar.
 The first quarters rolled off the coining presses in 1932.
-This coin was supposed to be a one-year circulating commemorative coin.
-However, due to the depression throughout the United States, the United States Mint did not produce any quarters in 1933.
-When demand for quarters resumed in 1934, the mint continued to use the Washington design for the quarter dollar that is still used today.
+These coins were supposed to be one-year circulating commemorative coins.
+However, due to the depression throughout the United States, the U.S. Mint didn't produce any quarters in 1933.
+When demand for quarters resumed in 1934, the Mint continued to use the Washington design that is still used today.

 Market Analysis

-Washington quarters minted between 1932 and 1964 contain 90% pure silver.
-As a result, well-circulated coins that are worn are sometimes worth only the silver they contain.
-However, there are a few dates and mint mark combinations that coin collectors are willing to pay a premium to obtain.
-Look for these key dates, rarities, and varieties in your pocket change.
+Because Washington quarters minted between 1932 and 1964 contain 90% pure silver, well-circulated worn coins are sometimes worth only the silver they contain.
+However, there are a few dates and mint mark combinations that coin collectors pay a premium to obtain.
+Look for the following key dates, rarities, and varieties in your pocket change.
 Some of them can be worth a small fortune.

 Key Dates, Rarities, and Varieties

-The following Washington quarters, in any condition, are worth considerably more than the common Washington Quarter.
-Unfortunately, these coins are frequently counterfeit or altered from common Washington quarters.
-Therefore, before celebrating your new found fortune, have the coin authenticated by a reputable coin dealer or third-party grading service.
+The following Washington quarters, in any condition, are worth considerably more than the common Washington quarters.
+Unfortunately, these coins are frequently counterfeit or altered from common specimens.
+Therefore, before celebrating your new-found fortune, have a reputable coin dealer or third-party grading service authenticate your quarter.

 • 1932-D